 ✅Has a quaint, charming setting

-6. Wylde Flowers – Stardew Valley, with witches
+6. Wylde Flowers – Stardew Valley with witches & magic

 How Wylde Flowers is like Stardew Valley (or not):